 After grazing on Continental goodies, Mr G tucked into his favourite eggs royale.

 It was the best breakfast he’s ever had too.

 The Balmoral may be located at No 1 Princes Street, but despite being on Edinburgh’s main thoroughfare, inside it’s a blissful oasis of calm.

 It’s the kind of place you could happily stay for a week without setting foot outside.

 We loved every second of our stay at The Balmoral and the fabulous, five star treatment we received there.
 After twenty four hours of living in luxury, it was hard to return to the ‘real world’.

 If you’ve enjoyed this blog and fancy a luxury break in Edinburgh, you can book your Balmoral stay here.

 If you enjoyed this blog about The Balmoral, you may also like this one featuring the hotel.

-Our dinner, bed and breakfast at The Balmoral Edinburgh were provided on a complimentary basis, however all opinions are entirely my own.
+Our dinner, bed and breakfast at The Balmoral Edinburgh were provided on a complimentary basis for the purpose of this blog, however all opinions are entirely my own.